neondatabase/website/content/docs/manage/endpoints.md

 Neon supports two compute size configuration options:

 - **Fixed Size:** This option allows you to select a fixed compute size ranging from .25 CUs to 3 CUs.
 A fixed-size compute does not scale to meet workload demand.
 - **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
 Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand.
 Currently, _Autoscaling_ supports a range of 1 to 3 CUs.
-Partial minimum compute size settings (1/4 CUs and 1/2 CUs), called _shared compute_, will be supported in a future release.
+Partial compute size settings (1/4 CUs and 1/2 CUs), called _shared compute_, will be supported in a future release.

 <Admonition type="note">
 Switching between **Fixed Size** and **Autoscaling** is not yet supported.